-- Hold a current, valid teaching certificate in either elementary or secondary education. - Hold a master's degree in education. - Demonstrate a 3.0 QPA in the master's degree. - Meet prerequisite course requirements: two foundational courses - one in special education (e.g., EDU 539 Characteristics of Students with Exceptional Needs) and one in working/ teaching diverse learners (e.g., EDU 528 Multicultural Education).
+- Hold a current, valid teaching certificate in either elementary or secondary education. - Hold a master's degree in education. - Demonstrate a 3.0 QPA in the master's degree. - Meet prerequisite course requirements: two foundational courses one in special education (e.g., EDU 539 Characteristics of Students with Exceptional Needs) and one in working/ teaching diverse learners (e.g., EDU 528 Multicultural Education).
 The prerequisite courses may be taken at other universities (an official graduate transcript will be needed). - Meet content requirements for 7-12 generalist.

-(24 credit hours) The certificate of advanced study includes a total of 24 graduate credits in special education.
+The certificate of advanced study includes a total of 24 graduate credits in special education.
 Additionally, candidates are required to meet prerequisite course requirements (six credit hours).

-EDU 572 Reading Difficulties: Identification and Intervention EDU 565 Assessment of Students with Exceptionalities EDU 745 Applied Behavorial Analysis Individuals with Moderate/ EDU 746 Severe Disabilities (field work requirement) Consultation and EDU 747 Collaboration in Special Education EDU 768 Methods of Teaching Children with Disabilities OR EDU 770 Methods of Teaching Special Education on the Secondary Level with Practicum EDU 794 Seminar in Special Education Practicum in Special EDU 795 Education
+EDU 572 Reading Difficulties: Identification and

+EDU 565 Assessment of Students with Exceptionalities

+EDU 745 Applied Behavorial Analysis EDU 746 Individuals with Moderate/

+Severe Disabilities (field work requirement)

+EDU 747 Consultation and

+Collaboration in Special Education

+EDU 768 Methods of Teaching Children with Disabilities

+EDU 770 Methods of Teaching Special Education on the Secondary Level with

+Practicum

+EDU 794 Seminar in Special

+Education

+EDU 795 Practicum in Special

-Early Childhood and Special Education (Birth-grade 2)
+Early Childhood and Special Education

+(Birth-grade 2)